 There have been many linkages between forestry and nature conservation in the last century.
-While intensive logging had negative impacts on nature conservation in the first
+While intensive logging had negative impacts on nature conservation in the first half of the twentieth century, the close to nature approach that has been practiced extensively since the 1950s in Romanian forestry has reduced such impacts.
+Many forest ecosystems and wildlife species have been preserved due to the efforts of the foresters.
 Nowadays, the forest ratio in the country is 27%, that is the 1/3 of the forest coverage in the far past.
 According to the forest legislation, forest coverage cannot decrease any further.
 Forests are managed on the basis of forest management plans and they are valid for 10 years.
 For poplar, willow and other fast growing species, forest management plans can be valid for a shorter period (5 years).